 Move the puffs to a serving platter and sprinkle pistachios all over before the chocolate cools.

-Each puff is beautifully filled.
 The chocolate ganache drizzle is just enough to complement the flavor of the Earl Grey, as the crunch from the pastry and pistachios complement the smoothness from the cream.
 Hope you give it a try!

 Earl Grey and Pistachio Profiteroles